 - All entering doctoral students in research degree programs must register for RDOC9300 Introduction to Research and Writing during their first year in the program.
-Students will be registered for RDOC9100 in conjunction with this course. - All research doctoral students must secure and maintain an e-mail address throughout the program. - Persons seeking the doctorate need to be highly motivated scholars. - The research doctoral programs are residential programs with courses normally offered on the main campus.
+Students who have not completed a course on the SBC and Cooperative Program will be registered for COOP9000 in conjunction with this course. - All research doctoral students must secure and maintain an e-mail address throughout the program. - Persons seeking the doctorate need to be highly motivated scholars - The research doctoral programs are residential programs with courses normally offered on the main campus.
 Students should plan to spend minimally one full day in research for each seminar.
 Thus, a student taking two seminars should be engaged in research minimally two full days.
 Allocation of the necessary time in research is subject to review by the student's guidance committee.
 The committee might recommend or require a reduced course load. - No seminar grade below "B" (3.0) will count toward degree requirements.
 Students making a grade of "C" or below must consult with their faculty advisor or guidance committee.
 Two seminar grades of "C" or below will result in the student's dismissal from the doctoral program. - Students may be required by their department to remove deficiencies in their preparation by taking for credit courses from the master's-level curriculum.
-In any case, students are encouraged to audit master'slevel classes in their field. - The period allowed for the completion of the Ph.D. program is seven years from initial registration.
-After the fourth year the matriculation fee is increased, as stated in the student fee schedule in this catalog. - A master's student may at times be allowed to take a doctoral seminar for master's credit.
+In any case, students are encouraged to audit master'slevel classes in their field. - The period allowed for the completion of the PhD program is seven years from initial registration.
+After the fourth year the matriculation fee is increased, as stated in the student fee schedule in this catalog. - A master's student at times may be allowed to take a doctoral seminar for master's credit.
 Students should contact the Associate Dean of Research Doctoral Programs for guidance and approval.
 (See the section "Master's Credit for a Doctoral Seminar.")